hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 Let's create the Automation account called "Automation-Account-Workshop".
 We will also be creating a managed identity in this step.

-1. Elevate with [PIM](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/) to the Azure built-in role Automation Contributor _(if applicable, otherwise skip)_
+1. Elevate to the Automation Contributor role with [PIM](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/) _(if applicable, otherwise skip)_

 2. Head on over to [portal.azure.com](http://portal.azure.com)